SnapperGPS/snappergps-pcb/README.md

 This repository contains the hardware design files that can be used to replicate a SnapperGPS receiver.

+If you use SnapperGPS for your research, please consider citing our publications.

+For the cloud-processing software:

+> Jonas Beuchert and Alex Rogers.
+2021.
+SnapperGPS: Algorithms for Energy-Efficient Low-Cost Location Estimation Using GNSS Signal Snapshots.
+In SenSys ’21: ACM Conference on Embedded Networked Sensor Systems, November, 2021, Coimbra, Portugal.
+ACM, New York, NY, USA, 13 pages. https://doi.org/10.1145/3485730.3485931.

+For the hardware:

+> Jonas Beuchert, Amanda Matthes, and Alex Rogers.
+2022.
+SnapperGPS: Open Hardware for Energy-Efficient, Low-Cost Wildlife Location Tracking with Snapshot GNSS. arXiv preprint arXiv:2207.06310, 17 pages. https://doi.org/10.48550/arXiv.2207.06310.

 **Table of Contents**

 1. [Workflow](#workflow)